Facilitator-Cards/facilitator-cards/content/butter-responsive-facilitation.md

 ## Facilitator Cards

-Many of you might have gotten introduced to Facilitator Cards for the first time today and if you're curious about learning more and/or getting yourself a deck you can use [this special link](https://shop.facilitator.cards/discount/BUTTER) just for folks of this event, to learn more and get 10% off your order.
+This session may have introduced to Facilitator Cards and if you're curious about learning more and/or getting yourself a deck you can use [this special link](https://shop.facilitator.cards/discount/BUTTER) (just for folks of this event) to get 10% off your order.

 We're also going to be running two events in the next week that you might be interested in!
 The first is a session next week that is all about [Navigating Triggers as Facilitators](https://lu.ma/nov-brain-jam).
 The second is the [December Facilitation Intensive](https://lu.ma/iwt6zqpq) which is when I'll be leading a one-day dive into the art of facilitation (Facilitator Cards included in the registration!)